 Overall, Cooke County's transportation network operates at a relatively high level-of-service.
-In fact, the majority of the roadways in the county currently operate at level-of-service A. The segment of US82 between the eastern Gainesville City limits and the Grayson County Line, for instance, carries over 18,000 vehicles per day, but operates at level-of-service A. Likewise, segments of IH35, carrying as over 40,000 vehicles per day at level-of-service A.
+In fact, the majority of the roadways in the county currently operate at level-of-service A. The segment of US82 between the eastern Gainesville City limits and the Grayson County line, for instance, carries over 18,000 vehicles per day, but operates at level-of-service A. Likewise, segments of IH35, carrying over 40,000 vehicles per day, operate at level-of-service A.

-There are, however a few areas of congestion according to TXDOT traffic projections, that are operating at a lower level-of-service.
-The segment of California Street between Throckmorton Drive and Denton Street, for instance, currently accommodates about 16,400 vehicles per day at level-of-service F. This segment is just over a quarter mile, but includes 4 traffic signals.
+There are, however, a few areas of congestion according to TxDOT traffic projections, that are operating at a lower level-of-service.
+The segment of California Street between Throckmorton Drive and Denton Street, for instance, currently accommodates about 16,400 vehicles per day at level-of-service F. This segment is just over a quarter mile, but includes four traffic signals.

-Table 3.
+Table 8.
 Cooke County Level of Service D - F Roadways

-2014 No. of

-Roadway Segment Volume Lanes LOS

-California (FM51) Throckmorton to Denton 16,401 2 F

-IH35 Frontage Star Street to California 10,708 2 F

-California (FM51) Denton to Grand 12,296 2 Ε

-Grand (FM372) Weaver Street to Wolf Run 8,816 2 Ε

-FM1201 to Gainesville City Limits

-US82 (east) 27,959 4 Ε

-Grand (FM372) Pecan Street to Leach Street 9,130 2 D

-Turnaround N of Valley View to

-IH35 Easy Street 40,200 4 D

-US82 Webber Drive to FM1201 20,437 4 D
+Roadway Segment 2014 Volume No. of Lanes LOS California (FM51) Throckmorton to Denton 16,401 2 F IH35 Frontage Star Street to California 10,708 2 F California (FM51) Denton to Grand 12,296 2 E Grand (FM372) Weaver Street to Wolf Run 8,816 2 E US82 FM1201 to Gainesville City Limits (east) 27,959 4 E Grand (FM372) Pecan Street to Leach Street 9,130 2 D Turnaround N of Valley View to IH35 Easy Street 40,200 4 D US82 Weber Drive to FM1201 20,437 4 D